2009 Pellet and Biomass Stove Tax Credit Information

 manufacturer will qualify their products are determined

-Revenue Service (IRS).
-The pellet / biomass tax
+Internal Revenue Service (IRS).
+The pellet / biomass

-credit took effect January 1st, 2009, though the
+tax credit took effect January 1st, 2009, though

-IRS has not issued the official guidelines.
-These
+the IRS has not issued the official guidelines.

-however the credit applies to all qualifying pellet
+31, 2009, however the credit applies to all qualifying

-keep the industry informed on the status of the
+HPBA will keep the industry informed on the status

 for critical developments.